xinyawang/Firelook/README.md

 # Introduction
-Lion is an Android project, in which user can register account and post events.
+Firelook is an Android project, in which user can register account and post events.
 All users can see your event in main page and can like or comment them.

 ## Tech Stack
 * gradle